How To Accomplish Your Fitness Goals This Year Once & For All

 - I will consume a vegetarian meal once a week.

-As you can see, you have full control over the target.
+As you can see, you have full control over the goals.

-Even if you fall short of your goal, you can still be a success because you have accomplished your target.
+This is in contrast to your target.
+No matter what, you do not have control over accomplishing your target exactly as you define it.
+But even if you fall short of your target, you can still be a success because you have accomplished your goals.

-When Brittany sets her goals, she makes them realistic and well defined.
-In January, her goal was to squat 225 lbs and deadlift 300 lbs- she gave herself until the end of the year.
-Her target was to squat and deadlift two times a week with the intention of increasing the weight each week.
-Needless to say, she accomplished her target and her goals ahead of schedule!
+When Brittany sets her targets, she makes them realistic and well defined.
+In January, her target was to squat 225 lbs and deadlift 300 lbs- she gave herself until the end of the year.
+Her goal was to squat and deadlift two times a week with the intention of increasing the weight each week.
+Needless to say, she accomplished her target way ahead of schedule!

 Strategies To Help You Accomplish Your New Years Resolutions

 Take one step at a time.
 Improving your fitness requires a series of small victories that compound over time.
 Try and lose 1-2 lbs at a time.
 Try and lift 5 more lbs each week.
-Try and get one more rep. At the end of the year, these add up tremendously
+Try and get one more rep. At the end of the year, every small goal you accomplish adds up tremendously.

 Don’t overcomplicate the process.
 You are a busy professional.
 Your goals need to be simple enough that they don’t cause a large burden on your schedule.